phbui/real-time-captioning-extension/README.md

 1. Go to `chrome://extensions` in Chrome.
 2. Press **Load Unpacked**.
 3. Load the entire `extension` folder.
-4. An microphone icon should appear in your extension toolbar.
+4. A microphone icon should appear in your extension toolbar.
 5. Ensure the WebSocket server is running.

 ## Secret Keys